About the course

-We are looking for applicants that have an understanding of the nature of working in an urban settings and a have a clear commitment and enthusiasm for working with children.
+We are looking for applicants that understand the nature of working in an urban setting and a have a clear commitment and enthusiasm for working with children.
 You must be able to show resilience and be willing to work with others.

 Satisfactory occupational health check from your GP, plus the return of completed self-declaration of suitability form.
 Please refer to the Fitness to Train section of the Goldsmiths website for further information on the required checks.

-Extensive school experience is not required prior to application but Goldsmiths ask that you have spent a minimum of 5 days in a primary school in the last 5 years to ensure that you are fully aware that the profession is right for you.
+Prior school experience is no longer a requirement but Goldsmiths recommend that you spend some time in a primary school to ensure that you are fully aware that the profession is right for you.